gaultier/blog/an_optimization_and_debugging_story_go_dtrace.md

 pid$target:code.test.before:sort*: /self->t != 0/ {}
 ```

-Note: I have written more specific probes in this script to try to reduce noise (by accidentally matching probes we do not care about) and also to help with performance.
+> I have written more specific probes in this script by specifying more parts of the probe, to try to reduce noise (by accidentally matching probes we do not care about) and also to help with performance.
 Since we know that the performance issue is located in the sorting part, we only need to trace that.
+>
+> The `self->t` variable is used to only start tracing things when we enter a specific function of interest, and to stop tracing when we leave it.
+Very useful to reduce noise and avoid a post-processing filtering step.

 So, let's run our script with the `-F` option to get a nicely formatted output: